Tony Faehse’s music career spans five decades..

 1990′s writing and guitar for hire in Melbourne

-2000′s writing and producing five all original solo albums
+2000′s writing and producing six all original solo albums

 Born and raised in Adelaide in the middle of the last century Tony took up guitar aged 13 initially studying classical guitar technique with Lionel Ward, later self teaching the electric lead guitar.
 Formed Village Eyes with classmates at High School and soon got gigs at local dances playing the rhythm & blues made popular by the English beat groups.
 Later influences included soul and psychedelia.
 Gigged extensively around Adelaide and South Australia.

 Four piece beat group Musick Express already had a following when they asked Tony to join in 1969 before moving to Melbourne in 1970 and releasing the single Jackie’s Thing with B side How does paternity suit you Tony’s first published composition.
 Appeared on many TV shows, gigged extensively in Melbourne and toured throughout Australia.
 Returned to Adelaide 1971 and reformed.
 After more gigging headed to Sydney as band for controversial stage production Oh Calcutta!
 Rehearsed the show for a month, banned after its first performance.
 This proved to be the end of the group.